Memphis Drunk Driving Accident Lawyers

 According to the CDC, drunk driving continues to be a problem across the United States.
 In one recent year, more than 10,000 people died in alcohol-related crashes.
 This accounted for 28 percent of all traffic deaths in the U.S. 17 percent of all car accident deaths in children 0-14 years old were caused by a drunk driver.

 Even worse, a recent study reported that 111 million adults admitted to driving impaired in a current year.
 That same year only 1 million drivers were arrested for drunk driving.
 That means 99 percent of drunk drivers are never caught.

 In Tennessee, drunk drivers are responsible for 26 percent of all traffic fatalities.
-In Shelby County, more people die in car accidents here than in any other county in the state.
+More people die in car accidents in Shelby County than in any other county in the state.
 It also accounts for the most drunk driving fatalities in the state.

 In Memphis, drunk driving accident victims are entitled to seek compensation for the injuries and damages they suffered.
 This includes both economic and non-economic damages.